wetryingtodorock/getblock-docs/en/rpc-service/btc/json-rpc/btc_verifymessage.md

 ---
-title: btc:verifymessage \[POST\]
+title: btc:verifymessage - Bitcoin
-description: Verify a signed message
+description: Example code for the btc:verifymessage json-rpc method. Сomplete guide on how to use btc:verifymessage json-rpc in GetBlock.io Web3 documentation.
 ---

 ### Parameters